SynerconTechnologies/CANCommander/README.md

 The eDPA is connected to the USB port on the CAN Commander through a USB hub.
 This means both the eDPA and the BeagleBone are available with the USB connection.
 The eDPA is not available through the Ethernet port.

 DG Tech has two tools for the RP1210 device: 1) the Adapter Validation Tool and 2) DG Diagnostics.
 The Adapter Validation Tool helps troubleshoot driver and connectivity issues for any RP1210 diagnostics adapter.
-The DG Diagnositics program is a fully functional standards compliant (J1939 and J1587) diagnostics program for the DPA family of products.
+The DG Diagnostics program is a fully functional standards compliant (J1939 and J1587) diagnostics program for the DPA family of products.

 To enable the connection of the eDPA to the vehicle network, the internal CANCommander relays need to be activated to route the CAN traffic to the eDPA.
 This is done by pulling a GPIO pin high to drive the solenoid responsible for closing the relay.